navatharaagi/AWS-SysOps-Docs/README.md

 - Amazon EMR, EC2
 4. What are conditions that can trigger an Amazon `RDS failover` to happen?
 - Loss of `network` connectivity to the primary instance, `Storage` failure on the primary database, Some kind of `resource` failure with the underlying virtual resources.

+Analysis:
+Optimize the Environment to Ensure Maximum Performance 1.Offloading Database Workload
+-Read replicas used for offload work from main DB.
+Writes goes to “Source Instance” ,Reads goes to “Read Replicas" -Read Replicas uses Asynchronous replication & we can have Lag increases.we can check it through cloud watch metrics.
+-Read replicas are different from Multi-AZ failover AWS Console—> RDS—>Launch MySQL Instance(Free Tier)—>Select launched Instance —>Instance Actions—> Modify—> Backup Retention—>Select days, Time —> Save.
+To create Read Replica, Select Instance—>Instance Actions—>Create Read Replica —> Give DB Instance Identifier & required  credentials —> create —>select created replica —> show monitoring —> check Replica Lag(if increase in this metric is a serious issue).
+MySQL instance & its read replica instance “Endpoints names will be different”.So we can point “Writes” to MYSQL instance Whereas “Reads” to Read-Replica instance using Load Balancer Algorithms.
+To Promote Read Replica instance to a "Stand-alone Instance”.
+Select Read Replica instance—>Right click—> Promote Read Replica—>Enable automative backups & retention period —> continue—> promote read replica.
+-After this,  DB is now being promoted to stand alone instance, which we could for another application to read & write data.Once this is done, we can enable “Multi-AZ failover” for this DB since it is now Stand alone DB not a read replica anymore.
+AWS RDS Read Replication vs. Multi-AZ failover deployments -Read replicas are built primarily for performance and offloading work -Multi-AZ deployments are used for high availability and durability -Multi-AZ deployments give us synchronous replication instead of asynchronous -Multi-AZ deployments are only used to perform a failover, they are idle the rest of the time -Read replicas are used to serve legitimate traffic -It is often beneficial to use both of these as complements

+2.Initializing (Pre-warming) EBS Volumes
+EC2 —> Snapshots —>  create a snapshot —> select created snapshot —> Right click —> Create Volume with Volume Type “General Purpose SSD” & select Availability zone same as creating EC2 instance.
+EC2 —> Volumes—> Volume must be created in same availability zone as EC2 instance EC2—> launch an Amazon linux instance with SG - SSH & existing essential key pair  “EBS volume”  in same availability zone as in Volume.
+EC2—>Volumes—>Select created Volume —> Right click —> Attach —> select running instance.
+EC2—> Instances —> connect —> ssh into ec2 instance by going to CLI.
+[ec2@..]$lsblk      /* shows all of the different volumes where they are mounted.as of
+                                now there will be no outpoint

+[ec2@..]$sudo dd   if=/dev/xvdf   of=/dev/null  bs=1M   /* ”if" - i/p file, “of" - o/p file
+                                                                              “bs”- block size of the read operation [ec2@..]$sudo yum install  -y fio     /* to install fio utility [ec2@..]$sudo  fio  - -filename=/dev/xvdf   - -rw=randread  - -bs=128k  - -iodepth=32  - -ioengine=libaio  - -direct=1  - -name=volume-initialize

+3.Pre-warming The Elastic Load Balancer
+-Pre-warming means configuring the elastic load balancer to have enough capacity to handle whatever traffic/demand there is going to be.
+-HTTP 503 Error (ELB cannot handle anymore requests)
+    Does not queue requests but instead drops them -ELB is designed to increase its resource capacity with gradual increases in traffic -When expecting significant spikes in traffic it is possible the traffic is sent faster than the ELB can “expand” Contact AWS for “pre-warming” of the ELB
+-To know what capacity our load balancer can handle, one way is to find out is to use “Load Testing” tools.

+Quiz:
+Q.One of your customers needs business analytics from data stored in your Amazon RDS database.
+The problem is, this database is also used to serve data to other customers.
+The business analytics queries require a lot of table joins and expensive calculations that can't be offloaded to the client, and so you're worried about degrading performance.
+What can you do?
+-Create a read replica specifically for this customer and their business analytics queries.
+Give them the replica's endpoint.
+Q.We’re restoring a volume from a snapshot and we need maximum performance as soon as we put the volume in production.
+How can we ensure maximum performance?
+-Initialize (pre-warm) the volume by reading from every single block.